buzlightyear/RetrorangePi-Setup/README.md

 RetroPie-Setup
 ==============
 It's the forked https://github.com/harryzimm/RetroPie-Setup with some changes under scripts.

 SCRIPT WORKS ONLY FOR DEVICES LISTED HERE http://www.retrorangepi.org/

 General Usage
 -------------

-Shell script to setup the Raspberry Pi, ODroid-C1 or a PC running Ubuntu with many emulators and games, using EmulationStation as the graphical front end.
-Bootable pre-made images for the Raspberry Pi are available for those that want a ready to go system, downloadable from the releases section of GitHub or via our website at https://retropie.org.uk
+Shell script to setup many emulators and games, using EmulationStation as the graphical front end.
+Bootable pre-made images for the devices listed above are available for those that want a ready to go system, downloadable from the releases section of GitHub or via our website at http://www.retrorangepi.org/

-This script is designed for use on Raspbian on the Rasperry Pi, or Ubuntu on the ODroid-C1 or a PC.
+This script is designed for use on devices listed above.

 To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed: